3i on the defensive as investor builds stake

-LONDON, March 1 (Reuters) - Private equity group 3i defended its turnaround strategy on Friday after it emerged that activist investor Edward Bramson had increased his stake in the company.
+LONDON (Reuters) - Private equity group 3i (III.L) defended its turnaround strategy on Friday after it emerged that activist investor Edward Bramson had increased his stake in the company.

 Bramson, known for forcing through management shake-ups at his target companies, has bought 4.2 percent of 3i through his investment vehicle Sherborne, at a cost of 105 million pounds ($159 million), Sherborne said in a statement.